Tharshen2124/space-news-app/README.md

 # Space News App

 ## About this project
 The app shows relevant information about astronomy/space-related things using data that we will be fetching from APIs.
-The point of this project is for my friend, Wei Jie and i to hopefully be able to understand and get use to using git for collaborating as well as expand our knowledge in popular Javascript frameworks.
+The point of this project is for my friend, Wei Jie and I to hopefully be able to understand and get use to using git for collaborations as well as expand our knowledge in popular Javascript frameworks.

 ## Objectives
  - To know how to use NEXT.js